Mentoring: Put It On Your Calendar

 Amalia Turner, Ph.D., completed her graduate studies on nanomaterial transport in complex media in Duke’s Department of Civil and Environmental Engineering, after which she continued her research as a postdoctoral associate in the same lab.
 She is also involved in the Team Science Core of Duke’s Clinical and Translational Science Institute, where she explores the factors that improve or impede interdisciplinary collaborations.

-Ph.D. candidate, Biochemistry
+Ph.D. candidate in Biochemistry

 Jason Arne is a fourth-year Ph.D. candidate in biochemistry.
 His research elucidates how the subcellular localization of protein synthesis effects proteostasis, the proper balance of the cell’s proteins.
 Going forward in his career he hopes to leverage the problem-solving and interpersonal skills that he has honed in graduate school to tackle many more problems from all walks of life.

 Jens Petersen, Ph.D.